-You are comprised of two magical numbers when determining how much cardio you should be doing.
-Your BMR (basal metabolic rate) and TDEE (total daily energy expenditure).
+Here are two magical numbers to know when determining how much cardio you should be doing: Your BMR (basal metabolic rate) and TDEE (total daily energy expenditure).

-We are all so different and so are our BMR and TDEE.
+We are all different and so are our BMR and TDEE.
 Someone who is 5’3, 135lbs, and 15% body fat has a MUCH different BMR than someone who is 5’3, 135lbs, and 35% body fat.
-Same goes for TDEE because the more muscle you have- the more calories you will burn throughout the day.
+The same goes for TDEE because the more muscle you have, the more calories you will burn throughout the day.

-There are a multitude of ways to determine these numbers.
+There is a multitude of ways to determine these numbers.
 There are many free online calculators but those are sometimes hit or miss as everyone uses different calculations.
-I’m not saying you have to buy a meal plan from us but we are certified nutrition professionals and our meal plans have helped over 12,000 customers.
+At Bowmar Fitness, we also offer some great ways to know and understand your numbers.
+I’m not saying you have to buy a meal plan from us, but we are certified nutrition professionals, and our meal plans have helped over 12,000 customers.
 IF you are interested, they are available at https://bowmarfitness.com/nutrition-plans/.

 Back to cardio

-Your TDEE encompasses your sleeping, eating, moving, breathing, petting of the cats, showering, lifting, and cardio, etc, etc. Every movement.
+Your TDEE encompasses your sleeping, eating, moving, breathing, petting of the cats, showering, lifting, and cardio, etc. Every movement.
 Everything you burn throughout the day.
-Your BMR is what your body burns at rest aka laying in bed all day long.
+Your BMR is what your body burns at rest, aka laying in bed all day long.

 Obviously, these are 2 different numbers.
-When factoring your TDEE, the calculation you use (hint hint, ours) will ask you to determine how many hours of activity you perform throughout the week.
-If you are a nurse on your feet for hours on ends and lift weights, your TDEE activity level number will be vastly different than someone with a desk job who maybe does some walking at lunch.
+If you’re using our method of calculating your TDEE, you will be asked to determine how many hours of activity you perform throughout the week.
+If you are a nurse on your feet for hours on end and lift weights, your TDEE activity level number will be vastly different from someone with a desk job who maybe does some walking at lunch.

 The amount of cardio you do should be calculated into your TDEE.
-So, if you are determining your numbers and you aren’t doing cardio, you might be at 12 active hours per week.
+If you are determining your numbers and you aren’t doing cardio, you might be at 12 active hours per week.
 So your caloric intake will be based on 12 hours.
-If you want to start adding in cardio, let’s say 4 30 minute sessions a week, your active hours just went from 12 to 14 and your calories will GO UP because you are MOVING MORE.
+If you want to start adding in cardio, let’s say four 30 minute sessions a week, your active hours just went from 12 to 14 and your calories will GO UP because you are MOVING MORE.